-IndiaFilings » Learn » Prevention of Money Laundering (Maintenance of Records) Amendment Rules, 2023
+IndiaFilings / Learn / Prevention Of Money Laundering Maintenance Of Records Amendment Rules 2023

-In March 2023, the Ministry of Finance’s Department of Revenue introduced the Prevention of Money Laundering (Maintenance of Records) Amendment Rules, 2023.
+In March 2023, the Ministry of Finance's Department of Revenue introduced the Prevention of Money Laundering (Maintenance of Records) Amendment Rules, 2023.
 These rules expanded the scope of reporting entities under money laundering provisions to include non-governmental organizations (NGOs).
 They established a defined definition for politically exposed persons (PEPs) in alignment with the Financial Action Task Force (FATF) recommendations.
+Under the new rules, reporting entities such as financial institutions, banking companies, and intermediaries must disclose beneficial owners and the existing know-your-customer (KYC) requirements.

 Prevention of Money Laundering Act, 2002

-The Prevention of Money Laundering Act, 2002 (PMLA) is vital in India’s efforts to combat money laundering and terrorist financing.
+The Prevention of Money Laundering Act, 2002 (PMLA) is vital in India's efforts to combat money laundering and terrorist financing.
 This legislation imposes obligations on financial institutions, banking companies, and intermediaries to maintain comprehensive transaction records and carry out thorough due diligence measures to prevent money laundering.
+To further strengthen the framework for client due diligence and record-keeping Government of India introduced the Prevention of Money Laundering (Maintenance of Records) Amendment Rules, 2023.
+These amendment rules aim to enhance the existing regulations and ensure more effective measures against money laundering activities.

 Key highlights of the Prevention of Money Laundering (Maintenance of Records) Amendment Rules, 2023